Prerequisites

 For example, if the value $w_j^{(i)}$ indicates that there are a total of three groups and the probabilities of belonging to group 0, 1, and 2 are 0.8, 0.15, and 0.05, respectively, then:

-\[w_0^{(i)} = p(z^{(i)} = 0|x^{(i)}) = 0.8\] \[w_1^{(i)} = p(z^{(i)} = 1|x^{(i)}) = 0.15\] \[w_2^{(i)} = p(z^{(i)} = 2|x^{(i)}) = 0.05\]
+\[w_0^{(i)} = p(z^{(i)} = 0|x^{(i)}) = 0.8\] \[w_1^{(i)} = p(z^{(i)} = 1|x^{(i)}) = 0.15\] \[w_2^{(i)} = p(z^{(i)} = 2|x^{(i)}) = 0.05\](Note that the probabilities of belonging to each group for the $i$th data point must sum to 1.)

 More specific probability calculations can be performed based on Bayes’ theorem.